MicrosoftDocs/visualstudio-docs/docs/data-tools/walkthrough-creating-a-datatable-in-the-dataset-designer.md

 ---
-title: Create a DataTable in the Dataset Designer
+title: Create an ADO.NET DataTable in the Dataset Designer (.NET Framework)
 description: In this walkthrough, create a DataTable (without a TableAdapter) using the Dataset Designer in Visual Studio for .NET Framework applications.
 Create a new Windows Forms application and add a new dataset to it. ms.date: 10/19/2016 ms.topic: conceptual